 When you arrive in Canada you have a “deemed acquisition of most of your assets.
 CRA “deems” your Kiwi self to have sold them to your Canadian self on the date that you became a Canadian tax resident.
-While no tax is payable at this stage, you should keep very good records of the market value of all your investments (including shares in private corporations and rental properties) so that you can calculate the capital gain on sale or departure.
+While no tax is payable at this stage, you should keep very good records of the market value of all your investments (including shares in crypto assets, private corporations and rental properties) so that you can calculate the capital gain on sale or departure.

 Foreign trusts get very complicated.
 You should get professional advice.
 Any distribution from a NZ trust is likely to be taxable on receipt in Canada (some exceptions apply, but the entire trust activity needs to be considered, not just the distribution to the Canadian resident).
 Distributions from a NZ Trust (assuming that you are not a settlor or trustee of the trust) are also reported on form T1142.
 Distributions may be taxable in Canada even if they are declared as capital distributions for NZ purposes.